Updated: Mar 14

-The Bible talks about clean and unclean animals, and tells people not to eat the meat of unclean animals.
+The Scriptures talks about clean and unclean animals, and tells people not to eat the meat of unclean animals.
 But does YAHUAH really care what meats we eat?

 Are there foods a Follower of The Way should not eat?

 Yes, the Scriptures teaches there are meats that are designated as “unclean” (or unfit) for human consumption.
 These meats include pork, shellfish and the meat of other specific animals, sea creatures and birds.
 These laws are not ceremonial, but rather, they reveal YAHUAH’s design of the animals and our digestive system.

 What does unclean mean?

 Things that are called unclean (Hebrew tame) in the Old Testament are the opposite of things that are called clean, pure and holy.
 Uncleanness separated a person from being able to worship at the temple.
 The emphasis was not on dirt but on YAHUAH’s definition of what is pure.

 As the words clean and unclean relate to animals, YAHUAH used these categories to show what animals He intended for sacrifices and to be eaten.

 “Animals and foods were also divided into clean and unclean classes.
 The clean might be eaten; the unclean were forbidden . . .
 Only clean animals might be offered to YAHUAH as sacrifices” (Zondervan Expository Dictionary of Bible Words, 1991, p.
 169).